 Pregnancy and Fibroids

 Occasionally, uterine fibroids can interfere with fertility.
 When fibroids are large or numerous or attach to the lining of the uterus, this can make it more difficult to conceive or carry the pregnancy to term.
 Unfortunately, with the hormonal changes during pregnancy, uterine fibroids commonly grow in the first trimester of pregnancy.
-If fibroids are diagnosed prior to concieving, it may be recommended that they are removed prior to getting pregnant.
+If fibroids are diagnosed prior to conceiving, it may be recommended that they are removed prior to getting pregnant.

 Removal of fibroids in someone who desires pregnancy may take the form of surgical removal via laparoscopy or open procedures.
-If the fibroid is located within the cavity then the removal may be done hysteroscopically.
+If the fibroid is located within the cavity, the removal may be done hysteroscopically.
 Not all fibroids will interfere with conception and pregnancy so it is important to discuss your options with your ObGyn.
 The only way to ensure that fibroids will not return is by removing the uterus via hysterectomy.

 Watch this video from the Mayo Clinic about uterine fibroids and their treatment.

 There are many other reasons for infertility and pregnancy loss.
 If you are having difficulty getting pregnant, we recommend an infertility evaluation and treatment to discover any hidden causes of infertility, such as fibroids.